Alluxio/alluxio/docs/en/api/POSIX-API.md

 {% navtabs dataCache %}
 {% navtab Kernel Data Cache Configuration %}

-FUSE has the following I/O modes controlling whether data is cached and how it's cached:
+FUSE has the following I/O modes controlling whether data will be cached and the cache invalidation policy:
-- `direct_io` (default): disables the kernel cache
+- `direct_io` (default): disables the kernel data cache
 - `kernel_cache`: always cache data in kernel.
 This should only be enabled on filesystem, whether the file data is never changed externally (not through the mounted FUSE filesystem)
 - `auto_cache`: cache data in kernel and invalidate cache if the modification time or the size of the file has changed

-Kernel cache will significantly improve the I/O performance but is easy to cause the Fuse container to be killed unexpectedly in the Kubernetes environment and cause the application to fail.
+Kernel data cache will significantly improve the I/O performance but is easy to consume a large amount of node memory.
+In plain machine environment, kernel memory will be reclaimed automatically when the node is under memory pressure and will not affect the stability of AlluxioFuse process or other applications on the node.
+However, in containerized environment, kernel data cache will be calculated as the container used memory.
+When the container used memory exceeds the configured container maximum memory, Kubernetes or other container management tool may kill one of the process in the container which will cause the AlluxioFuse process to exit and the application running on top of the Alluxio FUSE mount point to fail.
-Use `direct_io` mode in Kubernetes environment or cleanup the node kernel cache periodically and manually.
+To avoid this circumstances, use `direct_io` mode or use a script to cleanup the node kernel cache periodically.

 {% endnavtab %}
 {% navtab Userspace Data Cache Configuration %}

 Userspace data cache can be enabled via setting Alluxio client configuration in `${ALLUXIO_HOME}/conf/alluxio-site.properties` before mounting:
 ```config
 alluxio.user.client.cache.enabled=true
 alluxio.user.client.cache.dirs=/tmp/alluxio_cache
 alluxio.user.client.cache.size=10GB
 ```
 Data can be cached on ramdisk or disk based on the type of the cache directory.

 {% endnavtab %}